 Create personalised stationery for family members and close friends.
 Let your creative juices flow and you can come up with patterns and lettering that is best suited for each one.
 Add interesting twists with dried flowers, ribbons or motifs that you may have collected over the years.
 Mix and match several designs and colours.

-friend who would appreciate it.
+Everyone would appreciate a well-tended and potted plant for a personalised Christmas gift.
+You can have small ornamental boxes and pots of interesting plants, if you are an avid gardener.
+You can create a hamper of seeds, cuttings and bulbs for a friend who would appreciate it.
 Decorate it with lace and bells to add that special touch.
 Involve the kids in creating these lastminute gifts.
 You can put the busy minds to work on clay models for making picture frames and crafts.
 Get children to decorate candles and gift them to friends.
 They can create unique Christmas ornaments, collage, jewellery and wreaths for homemade Christmas gifts.
 Allow the kids to create their personalised bookmarks with bits of paper, ribbon, wallpaper, fabric or yarn.
 They can use beads, ribbons and rings and create homemade key chains as Christmas gifts.
 Give them unused items lying about around the house and you can be sure they will come up with innovative ideas for homemade Christmas gifts - paperweights, photo frames and loads of keepsakes.

-aromatic candles of peppermint, vanilla, pine or lavender.
+You can make glittery snow candles or put together a gift basket of aromatic candles of peppermint, vanilla, pine or lavender.
 Scented potpourri can add a final touch to this homemade Christmas gift.

 Whip up a gourmet homemade Christmas present - a hamper bursting